fhirschmann/penchy/docs/arch.rst

 3. Your configuration file (``config.py``)
 4. The job file itself

-This will be accomplished by using SCP.
+This will be accomplished by using SSH.

 2. Executing the Bootstrap Client
 ---------------------------------